 Remove the Clutter…and everything else.

 It’s time to toss out the old candy wrappers and remove the empty water bottles that have pilled up.
-The car can be an easy place to collect extra, unneeded items because we are in and out of it so quickly.
+As we zip to and from our vehicle, extra “stuff” can accumulate.
 The first step is remove everything from your car; this includes child car seats, trash, and any other items that have collected in there.
-Take some time to vacuum, clean the windows, and wipe down the interior.
-Take a minute to take a deep breath (and let it out).
-Yes, this is still your car and this is what it looks like clean.
-It’s ok to tell yourself it is possible for your car to stay clean.
+Take 30 minutes to vacuum, clean the windows, and wipe down the interior.
+Tell yourself it is possible for your car to stay clean.
 Having a tidy vehicle is just as much of a choice as a messy one.
 You can do this!

 Sort the Necessary Items in Piles

-Now, take a look at the items that are actually needed in your car; Maybe you have an emergency roadside kit, or you need have car seats for your child, or you keep extra water or a jacket in your car.
+Review the items that you truly needed in the car; Maybe you have an emergency roadside kit, or you need have car seats for your child, or you keep extra water or a jacket in your car.
 Put these items into piles according to type: water, clothes, emergency kit supplies, etc.

 If you don’t have a Roadside Assistance Emergency Kit yet, I’ve got you covered!